Read through each guide

 What you’re eating 5 Days a Week

-One to two days a week will be regular macro days based on your My Fitness Pal recommendations.
+One (two days if necessary) a week will be regular macro days.
 On these days, you will be eating 55% carbs, 15% fat, and 30% protein.

 We are essentially replacing carbohydrates from your diet with fat and keeping your protein intake the same.
 Your blood sugar is going to stay in a much steadier state, and you're going to experience fewer cravings over time.